bunnicash/archinstall/README.md

 - [x] Program group management, ability to have additional programs installed from user input
 - [x] Colorful and easy to understand input prompts
 - [x] And more... <br><br>

+### FAQ:
+- Is there an unstable branch for testing?
+Yes, you can use the testing branch: `git clone -b testing https://github.com/bunnicash/archinstall` <br>